alphagov/whitehall/docs/javascript.md

     };

     SillyRedButton.prototype.makeSillyNoise = function makeSillyNoise() {
-      this.playSoundFile("a_silly_noise");
+      this.playSoundEffect("a_silly_noise");
     };

     SillyRedButton.prototype.playSoundEffect = function playSoundEffect(soundEffect) {
       SomeSoundLibrary.play(soundEffect);
     };

-This script will break on the call `this.playSoundFile()` because that function will be called in the context of the button clicked on, not the constructed object.
+This script will break on the call `this.playSoundEffect()` because that function will be called in the context of the button clicked on, not the constructed object.
 GOVUK.Proxifier can make this problem go away with a single call in the constructor function and no further changes to the script:

     function SillyRedButton(options) {
       GOVUK.Proxifier.proxifyAllMethods(this);